• Skip to primary navigation

 Ube, known for its vibrant purple color, adds an appealing visual element to many Filipino delicacies.
 Here are some Filipino recipes that prominently feature ube as a key ingredient:

-• Ube Halaya (Jam): A spread made with mashed or grated ube, coconut or evaporated milk, and condensed milk.
-It has a thick and smooth texture that is enjoyed on its own or incorporated into various recipes.
+• Ube Halaya: A spread made with mashed or grated ube, coconut or evaporated milk, and condensed milk.
+It has a thick, smooth texture and can be garnished with latik or toasted coconut.

-• Halo-Halo: Shaved ice dessert with ube jam (ube halaya), sweetened beans, sweetened fruits (jackfruit, macapuno, mangoes, or bananas), gulaman (agar-agar), and sago pearls.
-It is topped with pinipig (pounded young rice), ice cream, leche flan, and doused with evaporated milk.
+• Halo-Halo: Shaved ice dessert with ube halaya, sweetened beans, sweetened fruits (jackfruit, macapuno, mangoes, or saba bananas), gulaman, sweet corn, and sago.
+It is topped with pinipig, ice cream, leche flan, and doused with evaporated milk.

-• Ube Macapuno Cake: A layered dessert made with ube-flavored chiffon layers, filled with sweetened coconut sport (macapuno), and covered with ube-flavored frosting.
+• Ube Macapuno Cake: A layered dessert made with ube-flavored chiffon layers, filled with macapuno, and covered with ube-flavored frosting.

-• Ube Ice Cream: Locally known as ube sorbetes, it is a Filipino type of ice cream that is typically made with ube (purple yam) and coconut milk or carabao's (water buffalo) milk.
+• Ube Ice Cream: Locally known as ube sorbetes, it is a Filipino type of ice cream that is typically made with ube and coconut milk or carabao's (water buffalo) milk.

 • Ube Crinkle Cookies: Purple-colored cookies that are soft and chewy with a cracked exterior rolled in powdered sugar.

-• Ube Cheese Pandesal: A twist on the classic Filipino pandesal bread with ube incorporated into the dough and stuffed with cheese, creating a combination of sweet and savory flavors.
+• Ube Cheese Pandesal: A twist on the classic pandesal with ube incorporated into the dough and stuffed with cheese, creating a combination of sweet and savory flavors.

 • Ube Ensaymada: A twist on the classic ensaymada, a soft and fluffy bread topped with butter, sugar, and grated cheese, with pockets of ube halaya swirled within.

-• Ube Turon: A twist on the classic Turon (Banana Spring Rolls), deep-fried bananas rolled in thin pastry skins filled with ube halaya.
+• Ube Turon: A twist on the classic Turon, deep-fried saba bananas rolled in thin lumpia wrappers filled with ube halaya.

 • Ube Polvoron: A Filipino twist on the Spanish shortbread cookie, polvoron.
 This dry and crumbly treat is made with flour, powdered milk, sugar, butter, and ube.
 Rather than baking, it is cooked in a pan, formed into bite-sized pieces, and wrapped in colorful cellophane or wax paper.